This post contains affiliate links. Read my disclosure policy here.

 Dip into greatness with this Homemade Roasted Red Pepper Hummus!
-It’s filled with robust, spicy & smoky-sweet flavors.
-You’ll be addicted to this healthy snack in no time!
+It's filled with robust, spicy, and smoky-sweet flavors.
+You'll be addicted to this healthy snack in no time!

 I'm a serial snacker, so I try to keep it healthy as possible when I'm munching away.
 I can't say I'm always successful, but if I prep a few healthy snacks for the week, I stay on track.

 I'll usually prep on Sundays and I'll make a few batches of Air-Fried Chickpeas, my favorite No-Bake Granola Bars, Smoky Vegan Pepperoni, and this refreshing Vegan Tzatziki, and lately, instead of regular hummus, I've been making my Homemade Roasted Red Pepper Hummus.

 It's kind of an ongoing joke that vegans love hummus, and maybe it's true, but honestly, I've always been a big fan, even in my non-vegan days.
 What's not to love?
 It's so flavorful, rich, hearty, and versatile.
 Plus, you can take it with you everywhere!

 The ingredients are very similar to plain hummus, it just has the addition of roasted bell peppers and chipotle peppers in adobo sauce.
 You can use jarred roasted peppers or roast them yourself.
 It's actually pretty easy to do, and you can make extra for future recipes because they freeze really well.